Weasley18/wemakedev-hackathon/threat-seeker-ai/docs/architecture.md

 ## Architecture Overview

-Threat-Seeker AI uses a sophisticated multi-agent architecture based on Portia AI to implement a complete threat hunting workflow:
+Threat-Seeker AI uses a sophisticated multi-agent architecture to implement a complete threat hunting workflow:

 1. **Hunt Planner Agent**: The entry point that converts natural language threat hypotheses into structured hunt plans with specific queries for different data sources.
 It maps hypotheses to MITRE ATT&CK techniques and generates appropriate queries.

+2. **Critic Agent**: A new quality assurance component that reviews hunt plans before they're presented to analysts.
+It identifies efficiency issues, gaps in coverage, and potential false positives in generated queries, providing specific improvement suggestions.

-2. **Analyst Review & Approval Gate**: A critical human-in-the-loop component where the security analyst reviews, modifies, and approves the generated queries before execution.
+3. **Analyst Review & Approval Gate**: A critical human-in-the-loop component where the security analyst reviews, modifies, and approves the generated queries before execution.
 This ensures control and prevents potentially harmful queries from running.

-3. **Hunt Execution Agent**: Securely connects to configured data sources and executes the approved queries.
+4. **Hunt Execution Agent**: Securely connects to configured data sources and executes the approved queries.
 It handles credentials securely and manages rate limiting and error handling.

-4. **Analysis Agent**: Processes the raw data returned from queries to identify patterns, anomalies, and potential threats.
-It filters known-good activity, enriches with threat intelligence, and ranks findings by severity and relevance.
+5. **Analysis Agent**: Uses a Mixture of Experts (MoE) approach to analyze hunt results.
+It first classifies the data type, then routes analysis to specialized experts (Network, Endpoint, Identity, or Comprehensive).
+Each expert uses Chain of Thought (CoT) reasoning to provide justified confidence scores for findings.

-5. **Clarification Agent**: Handles ambiguity by allowing the analyst to ask specific questions about the findings.
+6. **Clarification Agent**: Handles ambiguity by allowing the analyst to ask specific questions about the findings.
 It uses context from the hunt to provide detailed explanations.

-6. **Hypothesis Generation**: An advanced component that proactively suggests new hunt hypotheses based on threat intelligence feeds and anomaly detection in the environment.
+7. **Hypothesis Generator Agent**: Proactively suggests new hunt hypotheses based on threat intelligence feeds and environmental context.
+These dynamic suggestions appear on the dashboard to help analysts identify emerging threats worth investigating.

 This architecture maintains a strict separation between planning and execution for security while providing a powerful, AI-assisted workflow for threat hunting.
+The visual attack path correlation in the frontend helps analysts better understand the relationships between findings.